fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }, 5000)
 ```

 everything would work normally for 5 seconds.
 However, when the function defined as the parameter for <em>setTimeout</em> is run, the browser will be stuck for the duration of the execution of the long loop.
-Even the browser tab cannot be closed during the execution of the loop, at least not in Chrome.
+Even the browser tab cannot be closed during the execution of the loop, at least not in Chrome(In the recent updates you actually can even on chrome, but anyways that loop would take 1.5 - 2 mins in a best case scenario).

 For the browser to remain <i>responsive</i>, i.e., to be able to continuously react to user operations with sufficient speed, the code logic needs to be such that no single computation can take too long.